 I love how hands-on these activities are.
 The kids also get to express their theories and genuine thoughts without being told they're wrong - great to see their brains work, not just trying to get the correct answer.”

-In August of 2016, we hosted 22 science and math teachers for a day-long professional development institute.
+Before the start of the school year, we hosted 22 science and math teachers for a day-long professional development institute.
 They learned more about the intention and learning outcomes behind LabVenture!’s design and gained insights on how to better extend these approaches back at school.
 Teachers also worked together to plan for incorporating best practices and learning standards (such as Common Core and the Next Generation Science Standards) more deeply within their existing lesson plans.
 94% of participants responding to our feedback survey shared that they were more prepared to include our curriculum and best practices in their classrooms.

 We hear daily from kids that their time at GMRI was something they will remember as they continue to grow in their roles as our next generation.
 We’re honored to be supporting our future voters, scientists, fishermen, artists, leaders, and residents.
 This quote from a student eloquently summarizes why this program matters, not just for student learning now, but for our state’s future: